 “gondar! don’t shout!” sunila said sharply, glaring at her younger cousin.

-the little girl kicked her legs about, her stocky appendages not quite covered by the skirt of her school uniform. she hadn’t even taken off her shoes and socks yet.
+the little girl kicked her legs about, setting the skirt of her school uniform flying and flapping. she hadn’t even taken off her shoes and socks yet.

 sunila shook her head and went back to her porcelain tea pot.